 2. Explore your strengths and weaknesses.

-Similar to a marketing plan, you will also do an analysis of your strengths and weaknesses.
+Do an analysis of your strengths and weaknesses.
 This is important for you to do as a job seeker because it will help you discover what opportunities best fit your needs and areas where you can improve as a professional.
 By exploring your strengths and weaknesses, you will also learn how your experience aligns with job seekers you are competing with.
+It will also help you highlight specific things within your personal marketing plan.

 To evaluate your strengths, take a look at your experience, hard and soft skills, and character.
 These are values that will help you in promoting your personal brand.
 Next, when you evaluate your weaknesses, look at what you can do to improve and help yourself stand out.
 Determine if there are any particular skills you need to develop and things you need to change about your personal branding strategy.
 By doing this, you will be able to improve your competitive advantage and improve as a professional.